n-k/klusterkluck/README.md

 and function code from it.
 Each function gets a unique URL which can be used to invoke it.
-The function URLs are protected and requests must contain a valid authentication token which can be retrieved from Klusterfuck REST API, like so:
+The function URLs are protected and requests must contain a valid authentication token which can be retrieved from Klusterkluck REST API, like so:

-`curl -XPOST klusterfuck.kube.local/api/v1/auth/login
+`curl -XPOST klusterkluck.kube.local/api/v1/auth/login
     -d'{"username": "your username", "password": "your password"}' -H"Content-Type: application/json"`

 Then include the 'accessToken' field in your requests `curl <your function's URL> ... -H"Authorization: Bearer <accessToken, don't include the < and > chars>"`